-[a] includes universities, educational establishments and medical research facilities
+[] includes universities, educational establishments and medical research facilities

 Due to the range of facilities, the method of estimation and origin is not uniform.
-Information from previous reviews suggests the majority of organisations estimate discharges based upon direct measurement of discharges.
+Information from previous reviews suggests the majority of organisations determine discharges through direct measurement.

-- UK3 Phosphate Industry: No longer present in the UK. - UK4 Titanium Dioxide Industry: One operator reported discharges of total alpha and total beta/gamma (excluding tritium) in 2011 of 13,5GBq and 8,26GBq respectively.
-Measurements of this type are not required to be reported in the OSPAR reporting procedures. - UK5 Primary Steel Manufacturing: There are three primary steel manufacturing plants in the UK, two on the east coast of England (sub-region II) and one in Wales (sub-region III).
+- UK3 Phosphate Industry: No longer present in the UK. - UK4 Titanium Dioxide Industry: One operator reported discharges of total alpha and total beta/gamma (excluding tritium) in 2012, however these releases were in the form of transfers to the UK's Low Level Waste Repository at Drigg and are not required to be reported in the OSPAR reporting procedures. - UK5 Primary Steel Manufacturing: There are three primary steel manufacturing plants in the UK, two on the east coast of England (sub-region II) and one in Wales (sub-region III).
 However, the plants operate a dry gas cleaning process and any dust removed from the stack is either retained, recycled or sent to landfill.
-There are no liquid discharges arising from this process.
+There are no liquid discharges arising from this process. - UK6 Rare Earth production: There is no rare earth production in the UK.